anushreejha/BallotBox/README.md

 ```

 ### 2. Install dependencies:
-Ensure that you have Python installed (check SQLite; usually present by default).
+Ensure you have Node.js installed (check SQLite; usually present by default).
 Use pip to install the required Python packages:

 ```bash
 pip install -r requirements.txt